 Plant Start Pickup Times

-Plants are available at alternating gardens every Wednesdays and Saturdays from mid April to mid June.
+Plants are available at alternating gardens every Wednesday and Saturday from mid April to mid June.
 The plants will be at each garden on alternating dates during different time windows, indicated below (see map for addresses):

-NOTE: there are limited plant starts and the pick up with close as soon as they run out; we will post updates on our Facebook page:
+NOTE: There are limited plant starts and the pick up will close as soon as they run out; we will post updates on our Facebook page.
+Dates for the 2023 Plant Giveaway are yet to be scheduled, but please feel free to explore participating pickup locations below, and check back in soon for date announcements.

 Please remember to observe social distancing guidelines when picking up starts.
 Even though the pickups are outdoors, please wear a mask and stay at least 6 feet apart to make sure everyone stays safe.
 Wash hands before and after handling trays, tables, or communal items.